 Anthony R. Sarmiento

-Anthony Sarmiento is the Executive Director of Senior Service America, Inc., a national nonprofit organization providing employment and community service opportunities to older adults.
-Retired from the national AFL-CIO staff, he currently serves on the board of directors of the Maryland Workforce Corporation, the American Youth Policy Forum, and the Poverty and Race Research Action Council.
-He is a WAMU member and graduate of American University.
-A lifelong resident of the Washington area, Anthony resides in Silver Spring, Md.
+Anthony (Tony) Sarmiento is the Executive Director of Senior Service America, Inc., a national nonprofit organization providing employment and community service opportunities to older adults.
+Retired from the national AFL-CIO staff, he currently serves on several boards, including the American Youth Policy Forum, the Poverty and Race Research Action Council, and the Silver Spring Village.
+He is a sustaining member of the WAMU Leadership Circle and a graduate of American University.
+Tony resides in Silver Spring, Maryland.

 Shay Stevens is the inaugural MARS Urban Arts Curator for Washington Performing Arts.
 Prior to her role at Washington Performing Arts, Shay was an arts management consultant who managed special projects for RADish, LLC, an artist and event management company that specializes in international music programming and touring.
 Shay also worked as a consultant with the DeVos Institute for Arts Management for the National Black Arts Festival in Atlanta.
 A WAMU listener and member, Shay resides in Deale, Maryland.